DJSaunders1997/GPTeasers/frontend/readme.md

 The UI class provides methods related to the user interface.
-It contains methods to show/hide loading animations, display fetched quiz data on the web page, and manipulate other UI elements based on user interactions and game logic.
+It contains methods to show/hide loading animations, display fetched quiz data on the web page, and manipulate other UI elements based on user interactions and quiz logic.

 ## Setup and Usage